-I can’t give you advice on packing light because my luggage is full of cosmetics, heavy-duty support bras, and hair straighteners; there’s no string bikini or strappy sundresses in my bag.
+I can’t tell you how to travel for $5 a day, because, in all honesty, I spend over $5 on cake most days.
+Neither can I advise you how to pack light because my luggage is full of cosmetics, heavy-duty support bras, and hair straighteners.
+There isn’t a string bikini or strappy sundress in my bag.
 Mother Nature isn’t kind after 30, girls!

 If you wish to contact me, please use the contact form